neburtron/Lord-Game/README.md

 MuteMaroonWorm - Only dev for now + creator

-Right now I'm the only one to work on this thing, hello, I'm MuteMar, most things in the first person I'm saying.
-I think you're able to contact me through GitHub, my old handle's neburtron.
+Right now I'm the only one to work on this thing.
+Hello, I'm MuteMar, I'm the person writing all of this for now.
+I think you're able to contact me through GitHub.
+My old handle's Neburtron, that's also me.
 Here's my email too.
 I've also got a Deviantart if you like looking at graphite on paper, it's linked to my GitHub.

 https://github.com/neburtron
 mutemaroonworm@gmail.com

 ## Inspiration

 Sort the Court
 The core gameplay of this project is hugely inspired by Sort the Court, a small indie game that I've played far far too much considering the limited narrative content for a game driven more by a pre-written story than gripping gameplay.
-Play the game. search for sort the court in Google or click the link below. https://graebor.itch.io/sort-the-court
+Play the game. search for sort the court in Google or click the link below.
+Think that's the original posting, but I'm not sure. https://graebor.itch.io/sort-the-court